nderonsart/CNN-Man-or-Woman/README.md

 # CNN-Man-or-Woman
-A gender recognition CNN to guess if the person shown is a woman or a man
+A gender recognition Convolutional Neural Network to guess if the person shown is a woman or a man